mmomjian/mmomjian.github.io/index.md

 ---
 layout: page
 title: Matthew Momjian
-subtitle: Prospective physician.
-Philadelphia, PA.
+subtitle: Student Physician, Philadelphia College of Osteopathic Medicine '24
 use-site-title: true

 ---

 ## Welcome!

-I am a healthcare provider in the Philadelphia area planning to begin medical school in the near future.
+I am a medical student in the Philadelphia area.
 I have extensive experience in leadership, mentoring, and pulic engagement.
 Please feel free to browse the above links to learn more about me.

 <!--<div class="posts-list">